⏳ 19 min read · Last updated: August 2026

 🫙 The Hidden Cycle of Nutrient Depletion

 Your plants are picky eaters.
 A lettuce plant might consume all the nitrogen in your tank within a week while leaving most of the calcium behind.
 If you keep adding mixed fertilizer to the old water, the unused calcium builds up fast.
-This causes a condition known as nutrient lockout.
+As a result, you get a condition known as nutrient lockout.
 The roots become stressed and the plant declines if left uncorrected, even though the tank looks full and the water looks fine.

 🧪 Preventing Wild pH Swings